MicrosoftDocs/azure-aks-docs/articles/aks/virtual-machines-node-pools.md

 ## Prerequisites

-- An Azure subscription is required to use this feature.
-To create a free account, click [Free Azure Account](https://azure.microsoft.com/free).
+- An Azure subscription.
+If you don't have one, you can [create a free account](https://azure.microsoft.com/free).
-- The Virtual Machines node pool feature is in preview, and is available only in API versions 2023-10-02-preview and greater, or by installing the az cli extension 2.61.0 version or greater.
+- The Virtual Machines node pool feature is in preview.
+This feature is only available with API versions 2023-10-02-preview and greater, or with the Azure CLI extension versions 2.61.0 or greater.
 - If using the [Azure CLI][install azure cli], register the `aks-preview` extension or update the version of existing `aks-preview` to minimum version 4.0.0b4.
 - The minimum minor Kubernetes release version required for this feature is release 1.26.